Mode of Attendance

 Remark: Not all courses will be offered in any given year.
 You may also refer to the course schedule per academic year for actual classes available.

-(b)(i) hold the degree of Bachelor of Laws with at least second class honours of this University, or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose; or
+(1) hold a degree of Bachelor of Laws with at least second class honours or an equivalent qualification accepted by the University for this purpose; or

-(b)(ii) hold the degree in a discipline other than law with at least second class honours of this University, or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose; and have at least two years of relevant experience and/or professional qualifications; or
+(2) hold a degree in a discipline other than law with at least second class honours accepted by the University for this purpose and have at least two years of relevant experience and professional qualifications; or

-- IELTS (Academic): An overall band of 7.0 or above with no subtest below 6.5
+- IELTS (Academic): An overall band of 7.0 or above

-- TOEFL (Internet-based Test): A score of 97 or above
+- TOEFL (Internet-based Test): A score of 100 or above

 Upon completion of LLM(Arb&DR) programme, graduates are eligible to apply for the following professional accreditations:

-2. Hong Kong Mediation Accreditation Association Limited - Accredited General Mediator (subject to completing Stage 2 and Stage 3 requirements as stipulated by the HKMAAL Mediation Accreditation Committee)
+Hong Kong Mediation Accreditation Association Limited - Accredited General Mediator (subject to completing Stage 2 and Stage 3 requirements as stipulated by the HKMAAL Mediation Accreditation Committee)

-3. Hong Kong Institute of Arbitrators - Associateship (AHKIArb) or Fellowship (FHKIArb)
+Hong Kong Institute of Arbitrators - Associateship (AHKIArb) or Fellowship (FHKIArb)

 The Continuing Education Fund (CEF) subsidises adults with learning aspirations to pursue continuing education and training courses.
 Eligible applicants may refer to https://www.wfsfaa.gov.hk/cef for further details and application.

-The following five courses of the LLM(Arb&DR) programme have been included in the list of reimbursable courses for the HKSAR Government Continuing Education Fund (CEF) purposes:-
+The following five courses of the LLM(Arb&DR) programme have been included in the list of reimbursable courses for the HKSAR Government Continuing Education Fund (CEF) purposes:

-- Arbitration Law (CEF Course Code: 21Z07655-8)
+• Arbitration Law (CEF Course Code: 39Z139995)

-- Arbitration Practice, Procedure and Drafting (CEF Course Code: 21Z07656-6)
+• Arbitration Practice, Procedure and Drafting (CEF Course Code: 39Z140004)

-- Contract Law (CEF Course Code: 21Z07657-4)
+• Contract Law (CEF Course Code: 39Z140012)

-- Mediation (CEF Course Code: 21Z07658-2)
+• Mediation (CEF Course Code: 39Z140020)

-- Negotiation: Settlement & Advocacy (CEF Course Code: 21Z07659-0)
+• Negotiation: Settlement & Advocacy (CEF Course Code: 39Z140039)

 According to the regulation of the CEF, applicants may submit an application for opening an account together with the application for the first reimbursement claim after the successful completion of the applicant’s first CEF course.
 There is no limit for the number of CEF claim submissions, and the subsidy ceiling is HK$25,000 per applicant.

-[Note: Students are required to submit their reimbursement claims within one year.]
+Note: Students are required to submit their reimbursement claims within one year.

-For 2024-2025 Intake
+For September 2026 Intake

-For 2024-2025 Intake
+For 2026-2027 Intake

-- Interested applicants should submit their application at https://admissions.hku.hk/tpg/programme-list
+Interested applicants should submit their application at https://admissions.hku.hk/tpg/programme-list.

-- Applications maybe processed on a rolling basis, and hence early applications are strongly encouraged.
+Admission offers may be made on a rolling basis, and hence early applications are strongly encouraged.

 Programme-related Enquiries